 About the IRS Collections Process

-If you filed a tax return but you don’t pay what you owe, the IRS will send you an IRS tax notice that details the amount you need to pay.
+If you filed a tax return but you don’t pay what you owe, the IRS will send you an IRS tax notice.
+The notice will contain information about the amount you need to pay.
 If you didn’t file a tax return, the IRS will create a substitute tax return to calculate the amount you owe.

 With a federal tax lien, the IRS has the ability to levy or seize your assets, including any that you already own and any that you acquire after the tax lien is in place.
-The IRS will be able to garnish your wages, take money from your bank account and intercept any state or federal tax refunds you receive in the future.
+The IRS will be able to garnish your wages and take money from your bank account.
+They can even intercept any state or federal tax refunds you receive in the future.
 They are not only the country’s largest collection agency but also the most powerful.
 Your credit score will also fall because of the tax lien.

 Las Vegas Tax Relief Options